rippedpiracy/docs/Music/music.md

 [**YtmDL Web**](https://ytmdl.deepjyoti30.dev/) - Best looking and performing online YouTube music downloader.

+[**DoubleNegative**](https://doublenegative.io/) - A website that can rip from Deezer, tidal and qobuz.
+Supports FLAC and albums.
+A better alternative to fmp3dl

 [**SoulseekQT**](https://www.slsknet.org/) - P2P Music Sharing Client, can have some niche and hard to find music.

 [**Qobuz-DL**](https://github.com/vitiko98/qobuz-dl) - Qobuz downloader.